 ABSIsᴅ- the standard deviation of the calculated ABSI for the chosen age and sex.

-This calculator uses the gets its mean and standard deviation data for each age and sex bracket from the data available for the population of NHANES.
+This calculator uses the gets its mean and standard deviation data for each age and sex bracket from .

 Based on the ABSI z score, the results are classified into five premature mortality risk levels: